Backed by Awesome Motive.

 Point-of-sale (POS) systems

-Square provides a range of POS systems that enable businesses to accept payments from customers in-store, online, or on the go.
+Square provides a range of cloud based point of sale systems that enable businesses to accept payments from customers in-store, online, or on the go.
 Square’s POS systems include features like inventory management, sales analytics, and customizable receipts, allowing businesses to track their sales and manage their operations more effectively.

 Inventory management